LARIAM SIDE EFFECTS

-The extreme psychiatric side effects and adverse reactions to Lariam have included depression, paranoia, hallucinations, anxiety, convulsions and psychotic behaviour.
-There have been many incidents of suicide in soldiers who had been prescribed Lariam as an anti-malarial.
+The extreme psychiatric side effects and adverse reactions to Lariam included depression, paranoia, hallucinations, anxiety, convulsions and psychotic behaviour.
+There have been many incidents of suicide and suicidal thoughts in soldiers who had used Lariam as an anti-malarial drug.

 The drug affects the brain more quickly than getting into the bloodstream (which is the target for anti-malarial activity) and it can stay in the body for many weeks after the user has stopped taking it.
 Lariam can cross the blood/brain barrier and build up in fatty tissue, where it is neuro-toxic and can kill nerve cells and interfere with signals that control basic human emotions.